Outstanding Women in Business Honored in Event

 Salt Lake City—Though diverse in age, industry, experience and background, Utah Business’ 2017 30 Women to Watch all share a common trait: the ability to rise above their peers and succeed brilliantly in their respective ventures.
+Keep an eye on these outstanding women in business.

 The honorees of Utah Business’ 18th annual award were recognized at a luncheon Wednesday.
 ABC4’s Kim Fisher, who emceed the event, said the women being honored represented a significant part of the strong business foundation in Utah.